 And that again just came out of nowhere.
 It all just reminds me of when I was working on this album back in 1973 for KC & The Sunshine Band.
 And then this song came out of nowhere that I wrote for George McCrae.
 And now this song has come out of nowhere for the Village People.
 And it is just the perfect song for them.
 It is just strange that 40 years later some of the same kind of things are happening that happened when I was 20 years old, all those years ago.

 So, in all those 40 years has anything changed for you in the recording of a song?
 It is different.
 Back then when we did background sessions or whatever we had to sing through the whole song.
 But now you do it one time and they fly it everywhere.
 They take it and copy and paste it wherever else it needs to go.
 So there has been some things like that.
 And some things take up more time than the old way.
 It has been quite different and I have tried to keep some of the heart in the records as much as possible.
 Without taking the heart and soul out of recordings.

 And so lastly, throwing you a journalistic curve ball, we here at Exclusive Magazine love Penguins!
 So do you also and/or do you have a story about one, perhaps?!
 I have ducks, I do not have penguins, he laughs.
 I have a duck called Miracle.
 He is about three years old and I hatched him from an egg.
 I had to teach this duck how to go into the water, but he does not like water so much."

 Interviewed by: Russell A. Trunk

-Send us your answers and if you're correct you'll be in the running to win an AUTOGRAPHED CD!
-Just send us an e:mail here before October 1st, 2013 with your answer and the subject title CONTEST: KC & THE SUNSHINE BAND SIGNED CDs to: email@example.com
+Send us your answers and if you are correct you will be in the running to win an AUTOGRAPHED CD!
+Just send us an e:mail here before October 1st, 2013 with your answer and the subject title CONTEST: KC & THE SUNSHINE BAND SIGNED CDs to: firstname.lastname@example.org